 Director James Gunn previously suggested that the film could involve the popular comic-book character Adam Warlock (who was teased in the previous movie) and the return of Elisabeth Debicki’s Vol. 2 character Ayesha, as well as providing an “epic conclusion” to the story that would draw this version of the team to a close.

-Chris Pratt has hinted (via MTV) that we may see Star Lord in the MCU again before Guardians Vol. 3, which would obviously impact the film’s storyline somewhat.
+Notably, Chris Pratt has hinted (via MTV) that we may see Star Lord in the MCU again before Guardians Vol. 3, which would obviously impact the film’s storyline somewhat and could help tide fans over during the long wait for the movie.

 And maybe Chris Hemsworth’s Thor will be involved (see below)!
 The possibilities are endless.